nearform/the-fastify-workshop/deck.md

 # Step 6: Exercise 💻

-- Create and register a `POST /login` route in `routes/login.js`.
+- Create and register a `POST /login` route in `routes/login.js`

-- Validate the body of the request to ensure it is a JSON object containing two required string properties `username` and `password`.
+- Validate the body of the request to ensure it is a JSON object containing two required string properties: `username` and `password`

 ---